ArmaanMohar/MovieApp/README.md

 <h1>Movie Ticket Reservation System</h1>
   <hr>
 MovieApp is a system where users can buy tickets for movies in a theatre.
-This was a group project created for ENSF 480 following strict design constraints which were documented with use case, UML, System Interaction, State Transition, System Activity, Package, and Deployment diagrams.
+This was a group project created for ENSF 480 following strict design constraints which were documented with UML 2.5 models such as use case, class, System Interaction, State Transition, System Activity, Package, and Deployment diagrams.
 We used a SQL database to keep track of registered users and movies while the user interface was constructed using Java GUIs.
   <hr>
   <h3>Architecture</h3>